Anapanasati: In the Indo-Tibetan tradition

-Stephen Batchelor, who for years was monk in the Gelukpa lineage, experienced this firsthand.
+Stephen Batchelor, who for years was a monk in the Gelukpa lineage, experienced this firsthand.
 He writes, "such systematic practice of mindfulness was not preserved in the Tibetan traditions.
 The Gelugpa lamas know about such methods and can point to long descriptions of mindfulness in their Abhidharma works, but the living application of the practice has largely been lost.
 (Only in dzog-chen, with the idea of 'awareness' [rig pa] do we find something similar.)
-For many Tibetans the very term 'mindfulness' (sati in Pali, rendered in Tibetan by dran pa) has come to be understood almost exclusively as 'memory' or 'recollection.'"
+For many Tibetans the very term 'mindfulness' (sati in Pali, rendered in Tibetan by dran pa) has come to be understood almost exclusively as 'memory' or 'recollection'."